bbcon/TheNewMacroWorldFund/docs/about.md

 ### B. Regional Equity Rebalancing

 #### United States: Relative Underweight, Strategic Core
-- Reduce allocation from **50% → 40%**, while remaining the **largest regional exposure**
+- Reduce allocation from **50% → 45%**, while remaining the **largest regional exposure**

 **Narrative:**
 The United States continues to dominate in frontier technologies, particularly AI, software, and platform-based industries.
 Its capacity to generate world-leading companies through innovation, creativity, and efficient capital allocation remains unparalleled.
 This structural strength justifies a **high absolute allocation** within the portfolio.

 The underweight reflects not a loss of confidence in US innovation, but a **relative macro rebalancing** in response to rising fiscal imbalances, geopolitical friction, and trade policy uncertainty.
+Recent trade policies and overall approach to international policies are liquidating a lot of goodwill and reinforcing this trend.

 ---